yudiz-ritikapatel/bannerslider-extension/README.md

 Access the Admin Panel and navigate to Yudiz BannerSlider -> Manage Banner.

-On the right side of the page, click the Add New Banner Content button.
+On the right side of the page, click the Add New Banner button.

 You will now be prompted to choose a MediaType.
 There are two options available: